-A taxpayer who requests an automatic extension of time to file his or her Federal income tax return (by filing Federal Form 4868 with the IRS) shall be entitled to receive the same extension on the taxpayer's corresponding Arkansas income tax return.
-In order to take advantage of the Federal Automatic Extension for state purposes, the taxpayer must check the box on the face of the corresponding Arkansas return indicating that he or she has already filed an automatic federal extension.
-The Department no longer requires that a copy of Federal Form 4868 be attached to the taxpayer's state tax return.
-The automatic extension extends the deadline to file until August 15th (for a calendar year taxpayer).
-When the return is complete and ready to file, simply check the box on the face of the return.
+A taxpayer who requests an extension of time to file his or her Federal income tax return (by filing Federal Forms 4868 or 2688 with the IRS) shall be entitled to receive the same extension on the taxpayer's corresponding Arkansas income tax return.
+In order to take advantage of the Federal Extension(s) for state purposes, the taxpayer must check the appropriate box(es) on the face of the corresponding Arkansas return indicating that he or she has already filed a federal extension.

+The Department no longer requires that a copy of Federal Form 4868 or approved 2688 be attached to the taxpayer's state tax return as long as the appropriate box(es) are checked on the front of the return.

+The federal automatic extension extends the deadline to file until August 15^{th} and the federal additional extension extends the deadline to file until as late as October 15^{th} (for a calendar year taxpayer).
+When the return is complete and ready to file, simply check the appropriate box(es) on the face of the return.